-Outlines election procedures, notices, ballot requirements, qualifications and training of election judges, and voting and counting procedures.
-Links to sample forms and more from the Secretary of State.
-Also learn about voter residency and eligibility, absentee voting and voter registration; eligibility for city office candidacy, how candidates file and withdraw, campaign finance reporting and fair campaign practices.
+Outlines election procedures, notices, ballot requirements, qualifications and training of election judges, voting and counting procedures.
+Links to information and forms from the Secretary of State.
+Discusses voter residency and eligibility, absentee voting and voter registration; eligibility for city office, how candidates file and withdraw, campaign finance reporting and fair campaign practices.
 Describes where and when campaign signs can be posted.

 Handbook for Minnesota Cities: Ch.
 7 -- Meetings, Motions, Resolutions and OrdinancesPublished Sep 13, 2018